-As incomplete-information markets evolve, participants have opportunities to learn their types.
+As incomplete-information markets evolve, participants have opportunities to learn others' types.
 Indeed, whenever an offer is accepted, individuals learn the resulting payoffs and can thus identify the type of individual on the other side of the market.
 Table 5 documents this type of learning throughout quintiles of our sessions.
-In both supermodular and submodular markets, by the third quintile, all participants are fully informed about the surpluses they can generate with all those on the other side of the market in over 50% of markets, with an average of over 5 out of 6 participants being informed.
-By the termination of each market, these numbers are even higher.16
+In both supermodular and submodular markets, by the